 As mentioned above, as a general rule, you can introduce a pillow when your toddler moves into their ‘big bed’, however, even at this stage it may not be necessary.
 Their little bodies do not need the neck support like we do, and can even put strain on their neck if you give them the wrong pillow (we’ll get into that more soon).
 So if your toddler is quite happily sleeping through the night comfortably, it isn’t necessary to introduce one just yet.
 The ‘experts’ suggest a pillow can be introduced at any age between 1.5-3 years, which is quite a big age range!
 There are a few clues you can look out for that might suggest your toddler is ready for a pillow:

 - If they are restless at night and wake up often

 - If they prop their head up on a blanket or soft toy

 - If they put their head on a cushion or pillow when on the couch or in bed with you

 - If they start sleeping on their side or start sleeping with an arm under their head

 So, once you have determined it’s time to introduce a pillow, how do you choose the right one!?

 This is really important, your toddler will need a pillow that is suitable for their little body.
 They have different proportions to us, so an adult pillow can place unnecessary strain on their neck and shoulders and may lead to bad posture.
 You will need to find a pillow specifically designed to support your toddlers developing body.
 Luckily for you, we have done just this!
-Our airnest Junior Pillow launched earlier this year, and has been very popular!
+Our airnest Junior Pillow is the perfect solution for this!